-Hank & Ellen chose a completely undeveloped 100 acre site in Soledads’ Mission Area, upon the Mesa that one can see to the west of the valley while driving on US101.
-It was 250 miles north of their Ventura County home-base and had virtually no history of subtropical fruit production.
-At the time, Ventura County was the lemon capitol of the world and the partners were both seasoned lemon growers.
-And Hank & Ellen had already determined that the Soledad Mission climate would reliably support lemon production.
-Other than the less expensive land prices, the motivating factor for deciding to ranch lemons 250 miles from their home-bases was Hanks’ & Ellens’ prediction that Soledad lemons would regularly produce during time periods when Ventura County production was light; that meant that Soledad would regularly harvest into undersupplied markets, while lemons were at their greatest value.
+At the time, Ventura County was the lemon capital of the world, and the partners were both seasoned lemon growers.
+Hank and Ellen had already determined that the Soledad Mission climate would reliably support lemon production.
+Other than the less expensive land prices, the motivating factor for deciding to ranch lemons so far from their home base was Hank and Ellen’s prediction that Soledad lemons would regularly produce during time periods when Ventura County production was light.
+That meant that Soledad would regularly harvest into undersupplied markets, when lemons would be at their greatest value.

 The result of this planning and strategizing was the development of Lemoravo Ranch.